 |E||Very high risk||Very large tumor that is affecting eye structure and function; higher chance of spread|

 The stage of cancer refers to whether it has spread outside the eye.
 Stage I and Stage II mean the tumor is located only within the eye.
-Stages 3-4 indicate the tumor has spread to local tissues surrounding the eye or to distant sites (metastatic disease).
+Stages III-IV indicate the tumor has spread to local tissues surrounding the eye or to distant sites (metastatic disease).

 Several factors influence the outlook for a patient’s treatment and recovery:

 In the treatment of retinoblastoma, doctors and families must consider how the disease is affecting the child.
 The focus is first on cure and then on preserving the eye with as much vision as possible.
 The most important factor for saving the eye is the extent of disease at diagnosis.
-If there is concern about spread of the disease or concern that treatment is unlikely to preserve meaningful vision, doctors may recommend surgical removal of the eye (enucleation).
+If there is concern about spread of the disease or if treatment is unlikely to preserve meaningful vision, doctors may recommend surgical removal of the eye (enucleation).